 - Calendars and reminders.
 Maybe this isn’t so helpful for kids, especially younger kids who aren’t as concerned with future events, however this feature certainly does help parents.
 Google Home allows you to set up calendar events and reminders for a future date.
 Busy parents will appreciate not having to stop what they’re doing to update the family calendar.

 Looking for ways to control your kid’s screen time?
-See my post about parental controls for kid’s devices.
+See my post about parental controls for kid’s devices it includes a small review of the Google WiFi device.